BijoSebastian/ID6040Assignments/Assignment2/Readme.md

   2. For the 2 DOF planar manipulator, compute the pair of joint angles(in degrees) for a given end effector position.
 See the file robot_params.py for link length.

-  3. Complete the inverse kinematics function in the file **inv_kin.py**.Do not make any changes to the other code files provided to you.
+  3. Complete the inverse kinematics function in the file **inv_kin.py**.
+Do not make any changes to the other code files provided to you.

   4. Once you have completed the inverse kinematic implementation, launch Coppeliasim.
 Click on File->Open Scene, navigate to the downloaded setup, and select the file **2R_manipulator.ttt**.
 Run the simulation by clicking on the light blue play button.